DHS-SVIP/ns/README.md

 > [!IMPORTANT]
-> You should confirm that the hexadecimal encoded SHA2-256 digest value of a @context file matches our published digest value prior to using.
+> You should confirm that the hexadecimal encoded SHA2-256 digest value of a @context file we publish matches our published digest value.

-- We use the following file naming convention to publish the digest values:
+We use the following file naming convention to publish the digest values:
   - @context file e.g. citizenship-uscis-vcb-v1.jsonld
   - associated digest file e.g. citizenship-uscis-vcb-v1-digest.txt

-Steps:
-1. Run a command like the following, replacing <DOCUMENT_URL> with the appropriate value for the location of the @context file, through a modern UNIX-like OS command line interface: curl -sL -H "Accept: application/ld+json" <DOCUMENT_URL> | openssl dgst -sha256
-2. Ensure that the digest generated in the prior step matches the one found in the associated published digest file